Download PDF

 4.1 Categories of a postdoctoral scholar

-All postdoctoral scholars will be paid at least the minimum salary set forth by Boston University.
-On an annual basis, the Vice President and Associate Provost for Research will communicate the salary minimum to all units sponsoring postdoctoral scholarship.
+All postdoctoral scholars will be paid at least the minimum salary or stipend set forth by Boston University, including those paid by external sources.
+On an annual basis, the Vice President and Associate Provost for Research will communicate the salary/stipend minimums by years of service to all units sponsoring postdoctoral appointments.
+Postdoctoral scholars are eligible for annual increases that are included in years of service minimums and those will be implemented automatically at the start of each year of service within their appointment letter.

-An individual can hold postdoctoral positions at Boston University only for a period of five years, regardless of the number of unique postdoctoral appointments held within the University.
-However, previous postdoctoral experience at other institutions is not considered to be part of a postdoctoral scholar’s years of service at Boston University.
+An individual can only hold postdoctoral positions at Boston University for a period of five years regardless of the number of unique postdoctoral appointments held within the University.
+Only compelling circumstances (e.g. extended leaves of absence) can extend the five-year term limit and written approval from the Vice President and Associate Provost for Research is required.
+After five years, postdoctoral scholars in good performance standing are eligible to apply for any open position at Boston University or may transition into an appropriate research staff position or academic faculty role.
+Previous postdoctoral experience at other institutions is not considered to be part of a postdoctoral scholar’s years of service at Boston University.

 5. Responsible Parties:

-The Vice President and Associate Provost for Research is responsible for annually communicating the salary minimum to all units sponsoring postdoctoral scholarship and for considering any exceptions to the salary or term limit policy guidelines, as outlined in the accompanying Procedures (in development).
+The Vice President and Associate Provost for Research is responsible for annually communicating the salary minimum to all units sponsoring postdoctoral scholarship and for considering any exceptions to the effort, compensation, or years of service policy guidelines.
 Any such exceptions require written approval.
-Only in compelling circumstances can the five-year term limit be extended.

 Human Resources, the International Students and Scholars Office, and Professional Development & Postdoctoral Affairs are jointly responsible for ensuring the implementation of the policy and procedures by all departments, centers, and institutes that appoint non-faculty research staff.

-Faculties and administrators are responsible for ensuring that all postdoctoral appointments meet policy guidelines and that appropriate procedures are followed.
+Mentors are responsible for ensuring that all postdoctoral appointments meet policy guidelines and that appropriate procedures are followed.
 Typically, this oversight will occur in the context of usual department, center, or institute processes for appointing non-faculty research staff.
+Mentors also are responsible for mentoring and annually evaluating postdoctoral scholars.

 6. Related Policies and References: